Boston Pedestrian Accident Lawyer

 Talk to a Boston Pedestrian Accident Attorney Today If You Were Hit While Walking

-If you suffered injuries as a pedestrian struck by a vehicle in Boston, you could be facing a long and potentially expensive recovery.
-You may benefit from the counsel of a skilled Boston pedestrian lawyer who could fight to aggressively represent your interests and obtain a degree of justice on your behalf.
-Call today at (617) 925-6407 to schedule a consultation with our Boston personal injury lawyers.
+If you were struck by a vehicle in Boston, you might be facing a long and expensive recovery.
+Our Boston pedestrian accident lawyers can help you get justice and compensation.
+Call the Law Office of John J. Sheehan today at (617) 396-7295 for a free case review with our Boston personal injury lawyers.